LeoBenciu/Reddit-Clone/README.md

 # Reddit Clone (Frontend)

 A React-based frontend application that replicates Reddit's core user interface and features.
-This project focuses on delivering a responsive and intuitive user experience similar to Reddit's web interface.
+This project focuses on delivering an intuitive user experience similar to Reddit's web interface.

 ## Features